When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Diversification – Spreading out investments to gain exposure in different markets and instruments.

-- Dividend – A payment that may be received from the ownership of a share of a company.
+- Dividend – A payment one receives from the ownership of a share of a company.

 - Down Payment – The initial payment towards an investment that requires some form of financing.